Pooch63/Buffalo-Tongue/README.md

 (go to documentation.md for documentation)

+### Warning: Buffalo Tongue is still in beta.
+Features and API usage may be changed or removed at any time until this project reaches v1.

 Buffalo Tongue DB is a fun, very small database with built-in type checking that stores everything in memory (not persistent).

 It also supports certain database functions, including: